 This opens the ‘Categories’ screen …

-This area allows you to add, edit, and delete categories, including adding descriptions for categories and other information that can help to improve your site’s SEO.
+In this area, you can create, edit, and delete categories, including adding category descriptions and other information that can optimize your website or blog for search engines.

-To create a new post category, simply fill in the fields in the ‘Add New Category’ area as per the example shown below:
+To create a new category, simply fill in the fields in the ‘Add New Category’ section as per the example below:

-(WP Post Categories screen – Add New Category fields)
+(Post Categories screen – Add New Category section fields)

-- Name – Type a short category name here, preferably using your main keyword (e.g. if you have a “Travel” related blog, you could have categories like “Travel Tips”, “Travel Destinations”, etc …).
-Your category names will then display in all category-related sections of your website.
+- Name – Enter a short category name here, preferably using your main keyword (e.g. if you have a “Travel” related blog, you could have categories like “Travel Tips”, “Travel Destinations”, etc …).
+Your category names will then display in all the category-related sections of your site.

-- Slug – The “slug” are the words that display in the URL of all posts published under a category.
-The slug can be different than your category name.
+- Slug – The “slug” are the words that display in the URL of all posts published under a specific category.
+Your slug can be different from the category name.
 Note: Keep all words lower case and make sure they only contain letters, number and hyphens (i.e. no spaces between words).
-If you don’t enter a slug into this field, WordPress will create one for you automatically using a lower case version of the category name.
+If you don’t enter a slug into this field, WordPress will create one for you using a lower case version of your category name.

-- Parent – Ignore this field, unless you plan to create nested category hierarchies on your site.
+- Parent – Ignore this field, unless you plan to create nested category hierarchies on your website (explained further below).

-- Description – Add a brief description of your category here.
-Some WordPress themes display this category description, and it can help with SEO.
-Your category description will be used for the category pages “meta” description.
+- Description – Write a brief category description here.
+Some WordPress themes display this category description, and it can help with search engine optimization.
+WordPress uses the category description you write here for the category pages “meta” description.

-Click the ‘Add New Category’ button to add your new category …
+Click the ‘Add New Category’ button when done to add the new category …

 Repeat this process to continue creating new categories …